Trading athermality for nonstabiliserness: Introduction

-\emph{Introduction}-- A fundamental problem in quantum information is to characterise the boundary between classical and quantum computation.
+A fundamental problem in quantum information is to characterise the boundary between classical and quantum computation.
 Although entanglement was once believed to be the essential ingredient for quantum advantage, the Gottesman–Knill theorem showed that a specific class of states---even when highly entangled---remain efficiently simulable on a classical computer~\cite{gottesman1997stabilizercodesquantumerror,Aharonov1997,gottesman1998,Aaronson2004,Maarten2013}.
 Even so, stabiliser states are indispensable for quantum error correction and fault-tolerant quantum computation~\cite{Shor1996,Gottesman1998f,Kitaev2003,Raussendorf2007}.
-This dichotomy led to the development of a resource theory of nonstabiliserness, or ``\emph{magic}'', which captures the extra ingredient necessary for universal quantum computation~\cite{Veitch2014, Howard2017,Chitambar2019}.
+This dichotomy led to the development of a resource theory of nonstabiliserness, which captures the extra ingredient necessary for universal quantum computation~\cite{Veitch2014, Howard2017,Chitambar2019}.

 Such a framework poses two nontrivial problems.
 First, not every nonstabiliser state is useful for quantum computation~\cite{Campbell2010}.
 In practice, we prepare only noisy versions of target states.
 Whether these are sufficient is determined by distillability: can they be purified into useful magic states using only stabiliser operations?
 Second, preparing useful magic states is intrinsically difficult.
 For logical qubits in fault-tolerant settings, noise from the unavoidable coupling to a heat bath leads to thermalisation.
 This drives states toward equilibrium, which, at high temperatures, becomes stabiliser~\cite{bakshi2024high}.

-Yet, not every thermalisation process itself needs to be a stabiliser operation~\cite{Mukhopadhyay2018,Koukoulekidis2022}.
+Yet, not every thermalisation process itself needs to be a stabiliser operation~\cite{Mukhopadhyay2018,Koukoulekidis2022,trigueros2025nonstabilizernesserrorresiliencenoisy,macedo2026littlethingheatdoes}.
 We are therefore led to ask: is the environment only an enemy that washes out nonstabiliserness, or can it be used to generate and manipulate it?